Trump held in contempt of court in New York trial for gag order violations

 He added that Trump was “hereby warned that the court will not tolerate continued willful violations of its lawful orders and that if necessary and appropriate under the circumstances, it will impose an incarceratory punishment”.

-The former president faces 34 felony counts of falsifying business records related to alleged hush money paid to adult film star Stormy Daniels, who says she and Trump had a sexual encounter.
+The former president faces 34 felony counts of falsifying business records related to alleged hush money paid to adult film star Stormy Daniels, who claims she and Trump had a sexual encounter.

-Many of the gag order violations relate to Daniels as well as Trump’s former lawyer Michael Cohen.
+Many of the gag order violations relate to Daniels, as well as Trump’s former lawyer Michael Cohen.
 Both are expected to testify at the trial.

 Trump is not only barred from attacking witnesses but also jurors, court staff and their relatives.

-The decision came at the start of the second week of witness testimony after the days-long testimony of former tabloid publisher David Pecker last week.
+The decision came at the start of the second week of witness testimony, after the days-long testimony of former tabloid publisher David Pecker last week.

-Pecker said he entered into an agreement with Trump to be the “eyes and ears” of Trump’s 2016 presidential campaign and coordinated with Cohen to stifle negative stories about Trump before the election.
+Pecker said he entered into an agreement with Trump to be the “eyes and ears” of his 2016 presidential campaign.
+He also testified that he coordinated with Cohen to stifle negative stories about Trump ahead of the election.

-The charges against Trump specifically relate to $130,000 he allegedly reimbursed Cohen for after the lawyer paid Daniels for her silence.
+The charges against Trump relate to $130,000 he allegedly reimbursed to Cohen, after the lawyer paid Daniels for her silence.

-Trump denies any liaison with Daniels.
+Trump has denied any sexual liaison with Daniels.
 His lawyers have argued he was acting within the law.

-Falsifying business records is usually a midemeanour offence, but Trump could be convicted of felonies if prosecutors persuade the jury that Trump falsified records in service of another crime.
-They have argued that crime included illegal efforts to influence the 2016 election, which he ultimately won over Democratic candidate Hillary Rodham Clinton.
+To make felony charges stand, prosecutors must convince the jury that Trump falsified records in service of another crime.
+They have argued that crime included illegal efforts to influence the 2016 election, which he ultimately won over Democratic candidate Hillary Clinton.

-Trump is currently the presumptive Republican Party candidate in November’s presidential election.
+Trump is currently the presumptive nominee for the Republican Party in the 2024 presidential election.
 The New York trial is the result of one of four criminal indictments Trump currently faces.
 The other three have yet to proceed to trial.

 No matter the outcome, the proceedings are historic: Trump is the first current or former US president to face criminal prosecution.